-The Board meets on the third Tuesday of the month at noon and provides spiritual and missional leadership on behalf of the congregation.
+The Board meets once a month and provides spiritual and missional leadership on behalf of the congregation.
 In addition to board meetings, each member also serves on one or more standing committees or task forces.
 If you are interested, please contact staff.
 A nomination form is made available each spring, and the election of board members occurs at the June Congregational Meeting.

 Current Board Members, term ends in June: